-- (1) White and Blamphin's study:
+White and Blamphin's study

-- The definition of public relations.
+- The definition of public relations

-- · Strategic planning of public relations.
+- Strategic planning of public relations

-- The image of public relations.
+- The image of public relations

-- The impact of media content.
+- The impact of media content

-- Gender issues in public relations practice.
+- Gender issues in public relations practice

-- Features of the market for public relations practice.
+- Feature of the market for public relations practice

-- (2) Synnott and McKie's study:
+Synnott and McKie's study

-- The development of suitable models for PR research and suitable techniques such as news content analysis, consumer trend forecasting, issues monitoring and tracking techniques, benchmarking, continuous monitoring, frame analysis, public decision-making models, etc.
+- The development of suitable models for PR research and suitable techniques such as news content analysis, consumer trend forecasting, issues monitoring and tracking techniques, benchmarking, continuous monitoring, frame analysis, public decision-making models, etc

-It is notable that the endless discussion over "what is public relations", "the definition of public relations" and "the image of public relations" has departed from the current research agenda, although topic I, considers "the scope of public relations practice; discipline boundaries."
-In responses to this topic, there was little sign of defensiveness about the boundaries of public relations which raises questions as to whether it has a future as a defined discipline and practice.
-Another change since 1994 has been that research no longer is engaged with media relations and its monitoring (e.g. "the impact of media content" and "news content analysis").
-Many of these issues have not been resolved, such as an international definition of public relations or gender issues in this discipline, but they are no longer either current and other issues have succeeded them.
-Time has passed them by.
+It is notable that discussions over 'what is public relations', 'the definition of public relations' and ' the image of public relations' have departed from the current research agenda, although topic I, considers 'the scope of public relations practice; discipline boundaries.'
+In responses to this topic, there was little sign of defensiveness about the boundaries of public relations.
+Another change since 1994 has been that research no longer is engaged with media relations and its monitoring (e.g. 'the impact of media content' and 'news content analysis').
+Many of these issues have not been resolved, such as an international definition of public relations or gender issues in this discipline, but they are no longer either current or other issues have succeeded them.